calyxir/calyx/docs/tutorial/frontend-tut.md

 This guide will walk you through the steps to build a Python program that compiles MrXL programs to Calyx code.
 The guide assumes some basic familiarity with Calyx.
-Take a look at [Calyx tutorial][calyx-tut] if you need a refresher.
+Take a look at the [Calyx tutorial][calyx-tut] if you need a refresher.

 To simplify things, we'll make a few assumptions about MrXL programs:
 - Every array in a MrXL program has the same length.